kylepecci/ix-twatter/README.md

 ### Get the front-end up and running

-1. go into your front-end directory by doing `cd ix-twatter-client`
+1. go into your front-end directory by doing `cd client`
 2. install dependencies by running `yarn`
 3. run the app by running `yarn start`